Chart Color Schemes

 Glen Eden is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Glen Eden's dwelling structure, as per the latest Census, consisted of 87.3% houses and 12.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 85.7% houses and 14.3% other dwellings.
+Glen Eden's dwelling structures, as per the latest Census, consisted of 87.3% houses and 12.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro Qld's 85.7% houses and 14.3% other dwellings.
 Home ownership in Glen Eden was at 14.5%, with mortgaged dwellings at 41.0% and rented ones at 44.5%.
-The median monthly mortgage repayment in the area was $1,560, below Non-Metro Qld's average of $1,600.
-The median weekly rent figure for Glen Eden was $320, compared to Non-Metro Qld's $275.
-Nationally, Glen Eden's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,560, below Non-Metro Qld's average of $1,600.
+Median weekly rent in Glen Eden was $320, compared to Non-Metro Qld's $275.
+Nationally, Glen Eden's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing